Chao-Xi/jxazurebook/docs/az104/11monitor.md

 6. Key Takeaways:
    - Application Insights provides developers with telemetry data to improve application performance and drive application usage.
-   - Two approaches for instrumentation: runtime and build-time, with the latter providing more data and access to additional features.
+   - Two approaches for instrumentation: **runtime and build-time, with the latter providing more data and access to additional features**.

 ## 5 Using Network Watcher